gered/views.reagent/views.reagent/README.md

 This is an arbitrary value that uniquely identifies a subscriber.
 There can of course be multiple views for each subscriber key.
 Said another
-way: someone (uniquely identified by the subscriber key) can be subscribed to multiple views at the same time.
+way: someone (uniquely identified by the subscriber key) can be subscribed to multiple different views at the same time.

 You will typically want to use the underlying client/server library's "client/user connection ID" as the subscriber key.
-For Sente this is the "user id" or the "client id" (depending on your application), and for BrowserChannel this is the BrowserChannel "session id."
+For Sente this is the "user id" or the "client id" (depending on your application), and for clj-browserchannel this is the BrowserChannel "session id."

 #### View System Configuration